JillFang1030/BrainHack_Final_Project/README.md

 - **Raw Significance**: Before multi-comparison correction, **Channel 16 paired with `C_PIC (52)`** displayed a nominal positive correlation ($r = 0.402$, uncorrected $p = 0.0275$).
 - **FDR Correction**: After globally applying the Benjamini-Hochberg FDR correction across the 27 tests in Python, **no correlation survived** ($p_{FDR} = 0.7412$).
 This demonstrates that the localized linear coupling does not withstand strict multi-comparison control.
 The full 27-row summary dataset was successfully exported directly to `All_Subjects_60_Correlation_Results.xlsx` for transparency.

+#### Step 6 — Subgroup Cohort Disaggregation & Dual-Heatmap Mapping (Python)
+To bypass the masking effect of the pooled sample, the dataset was disaggregated back into the two groups  (DD: Dyslexia vs. TD: Typically Developing) and mapped a side-by-side comparative matrix (`subgroup_dd_td_3ch_heatmap.png`).
+This clinical disaggregation successfully isolated neurofunctional divergences that were originally flattened in the pooled global analysis.
+##### Subgroup Targeted Findings (Focusing on Channel 16):
+- DD Group (Compensatory Recruitment): In the Dyslexia cohort, **Channel 16** exhibited a significant positive correlation with **C_PIC (52)** ($r = 0.40$).
+This may suggest a neurofunctional mechanism of Compensatory Recruitment, where individuals with dyslexia require higher cortical activation within this specific channel to meet the cognitive demands.
+- TD Group (Neural Efficiency Principle): In the TD group, most channels show negative correlation.
+Specifically, **Channel 16** demonstrated a strong negative correlation with **C_RAN** ($r = -0.54^$).
+This aligns with the Neural Efficiency Principle, demonstrating that higher behavioral scores in rapid naming are supported by more optimized, highly efficient, and less metabolically taxing neural activation profiles.
+- Methodological Conclusion: The polarization within 3 channels, especially Channel 16, between cohorts highlights that unified global testing may be methodologically insufficient for neurodevelopmental disorders.

 ---

 ## Methodological Discussion

 The analytical strategy of this project centers on a deliberate, theory-motivated choice:

-- **Discarding Unguided Whole-Brain Exploration**: This project discarded the initial whole brain analysis because previous studies have found a significant relationship between dIFG and MTG with reading development.
+- **Discarding Unguided Whole-Brain Exploration**: This project discarded the initial whole-brain analysis (but the code is still in the script if anyone is curious to check it out).
+The reason is that previous studies have found a significant relationship between dIFG and MTG with reading development.
-- **Literature-Driven Focus**: Instead, we prioritized strong prior empirical literature showing robust associations between neural activation within the dIFG and MTG during morphological processing and later reading outcomes.
+- **Literature-Driven Focus**: Thus, we prioritized strong prior empirical literature showing robust associations between neural activation within the dIFG and MTG during morphological processing and later reading outcomes.
 - **Scientific Interpretation**: Focusing on these 3 functional channels allowed a hypothesis-driven test of the relationship between core reading networks and our expanded behavioral battery.
 The absence of surviving stars in our final 3×9 heatmap may suggest that task-evoked fNIRS hemodynamics in developing children do not map onto complex behavioral phenotypes via simplistic 1-to-1 linear frameworks, pointing toward the need for more complex, non-linear modeling in future directions.

+## Conclusion & What I've learned

+This project yielded scientific, technical, and methodological insights regarding the neurofunctional mechanisms of dyslexia:

+* **Technical Growth**: I learned how to utilize interactive visualization libraries like `Plotly` to examine dataset trends and how to use Python to build programmatic multi-comparison brain–behavior correlation pipelines.
+I also gained practical experience in automating missing-data curation for messy fNIRS hemodynamics.
+I also understand the core concepts of selection bias and statistical "double-dipping" in neuroimaging analysis. **Special thanks to the TAs for providing valuable guidance and examples that helped me grasp these advanced methodological concepts!**

+* **Scientific Findings & Future Directions**: Brain–behavior relationships in neuroimaging may be complex and often non-linear.
+The pathology of dyslexia may impact broad, distributed brain networks rather than being strictly localized to a single cortical channel.
+However, through our subgroup analysis, **Channel 16 continued to stand out significantly in both groups, revealing distinct cognitive mappings:**
+- In the **DD group**, Channel 16 showed its strongest association with **Picture Vocabulary (`C_PIC`)**, indicating a compensatory mechanism during visual-semantic integration.
+  - In contrast, in the **TD group**, Channel 16 showed its strongest association with **Rapid Automatized Naming (C_RAN)**.
+  This divergence is particularly interesting and neurobiologically critical, because **RAN is well-established in literature as one of the most persistent core deficits of dyslexia**.
+  For future work, I will expand the sample size ($N > 30$ per group) to further investigate and replicate the specific neurofunctional role of Channel 16 in these literacy-related processes, focusing on how atypical groups bypass traditional RAN networks.

 ---